Skip to content

 Logging

-After GC events, an INFO level log message will get reported using slf4j.
+After GC events, an DEBUG level log message will get reported using slf4j.
 This makes it easy to see GC events in the context of other log messages for the application.
 The logger name is com.netflix.spectator.gc.GcLogger and the message will look like:

 ${GC_TYPE}: ${COLLECTOR_NAME}, id=${N}, at=${START_TIME}, duration=${T}ms,